-The Compensation and Human Capital Committee periodically commissions Meridian Compensation Partners, LLC ("Meridian"), its independent compensation consultant, to conduct a market-based director compensation study.
-In December 2020, the study prepared by Meridian indicated that total non-executive director compensation was positioned competitively with the applicable market median.
-As a result, the Compensation and Human Capital Committee determined that it was appropriate not to recommend any changes to the level of non-employee director compensation for 2021.
+The Compensation and Human Capital Committee periodically engages Meridian Compensation Partners, LLC ("Meridian"), its independent compensation consultant, to conduct a market-based director compensation study.
+In December 2022, the study prepared by Meridian indicated that total non-executive director compensation was positioned competitively with the applicable market median.
+After considering this and other factors, the Compensation and Human Capital Committee determined that it was appropriate not to recommend any changes to the level of non-employee director compensation for 2023.
+Accordingly, the 2023 non-employee director compensation program consisted of the following retainers: